Tagging Conversion Events On Your Website | Rain's Guidelines and Decision-Making Criteria

 We will always tag buttons related to the following functions:

-• Open Account: We will tag all buttons that facilitate the creation of new accounts.
+Open Account: We will tag all buttons that facilitate the creation of new accounts.

-• This includes any specific call-to-action buttons that are placed on a View Rates or similar informational page linked to from the original landing page.
+This includes any specific call-to-action buttons that are placed on a View Rates or similar informational page linked to from the original landing page.
 Our intention here is to track user engagement with critical buying decision information.

-• Contact Us: We will tag all buttons that initiate communication such as contact forms, appointment schedulers, or linked phone numbers.
+Contact Us: We will tag all buttons that initiate communication such as contact forms, appointment schedulers, or linked phone numbers.

-• View Rates: We will tag all buttons that direct users to pages where they can view interest rates, fees, or other financial information which would be a prerequisite for most people before they choose to open an account.
+View Rates: We will tag all buttons that direct users to pages where they can view interest rates, fees, or other financial information which would be a prerequisite for most people before they choose to open an account.

 Exceptions

-• Menus: Buttons located within menus will not be tagged.
+Menus: Buttons located within menus will not be tagged.
 This decision is based on our strategy to streamline tagging and maintain clarity in data collection.

-Within Google and Meta, we are able to designate which conversions on your page are most valuable and label them ‘primary conversions’.
+Some ad platforms allow us to designate which conversions on your page are most valuable and label them ‘primary conversions’.
 Essentially, this means we can train your campaigns to optimize based on the most desired outcomes we want (for instance, ‘Apply Now' and similar calls to action).
 Other ‘secondary conversion’ buttons that we still tag are more for visibility and helping us understand your website users’ tendencies so we can suggest landing page or other types of campaign optimizations.
 Those aren’t the clicks we’re going for, but we still want to know about them.

 Identically Labeled Buttons

-For example, if a landing page features three different products, each labeled "Apply Now,” we recommend that your website developer sets a unique click_text value on each one to differentiate them.
+For example, if a landing page features three different products, each labeled ‘Apply Now’, we recommend that your website developer sets a unique click_text value on each one to differentiate them.

 Implications of Changes in Landing Pages & Buttons